How can I register?

 Where does the money from registration go?

-Vast resources are required in order to deploy an event the size of Go Bike Montréal Festival, such as a team of around 50 people plus contractual workers.
-Registration fees go to cover costs associated to the activities, logistics, communications, customer service, setting up the departure and arrival points as well as the relays, signage, printing and mailing the bibs, as well as dealing with all implied intervenants, and of course training around 3700 volunteers.
+Vast resources are required in order to deploy an event the size of Go Bike Montréal Festival, such as a team of permanent employees plus contractual workers.
+Registration fees go to cover costs associated to the activities, logistics, communications, customer service, setting up the access points as well as the signage, printing and mailing the bibs, as well as dealing with all implied intervenants, and of course training around 1750 volunteers.

 Once registered, what will I receive?

-You will receive a bib, as well a rendezvous notice, in the mail which you must wear in order to participate in the event.
-This rendezvous notice specifies the time window in which you must show up in order to be ready for departure.
-It also contains precious information relating to the Tour, directions to get to the event, as well as tips to allow you to take full advantage of your experience.
+You will be mailed a bib, which you must wear in order to participate in the event, as well as a notice.
+This notice will give you the web link for obtaining the latest information about the Tour, health measures in effect, directions for getting to the event, as well as tips to make the most of your experience.

-If you registered to the Metropolitan Challenge, you will receive a bracelet in the mail, giving you a souvenir gift, lunch, as well as a participant’s booklet containing all the necessary information for the event.
+If you are registered in the Metropolitan Challenge, you will be mailed a bracelet entitling you to lunch, as well as a notice giving you the web link for obtaining the latest information about the event, including health measures in effect.

 Consult Info-Bib to know the mailing date of documents relating to the event which you’ve registered for.